When to Go to the Hospital During Labor

 Some situations require immediate medical attention regardless of your contraction pattern.
 Do not wait for contractions to reach the 5-1-1 threshold if you experience any of the following:

-- Your water breaks and the fluid is green, brown, or foul-smelling.
+• If your water breaks and the fluid is green, brown, or foul-smelling, go to the hospital immediately.
 Clear or slightly pink amniotic fluid is normal.
 Green or brown fluid may mean there’s meconium (the baby’s first stool) in the amniotic fluid.
-Meconium can be dangerous if the baby inhales it during delivery.
+Meconium can be dangerous if a baby inhales it during delivery.

-- Sudden severe headache, vision changes, or upper abdominal pain.
-These can be signs of preeclampsia, a serious pregnancy complication.
+• Sudden severe headache, vision changes, or upper abdominal pain.
+These can be signs of preeclampsia, which is a serious pregnancy complication.
 Call your provider or go to the emergency room.

 When in doubt, go in.
 No nurse or doctor will criticize you for seeking evaluation.
 Honestly, it’s better to get checked and be sent home than to wait too long at home with a complication.